Harrison Barnes NBA Playoffs Player Props: Kings vs. Warriors

-Harrison Barnes could make a big impact for the Sacramento Kings at 10:00 PM on Monday versus the Golden State Warriors in the 2023 NBA Playoffs.
+The Sacramento Kings, Harrison Barnes included, match up versus the Golden State Warriors at 10:00 PM ET on Thursday in the 2023 NBA Playoffs.

-With prop bets available for Barnes, let's look at some stats and trends to help you find good wagers.
+With prop bets available for Barnes, let's examine some stats and trends to help you find good wagers.

 Harrison Barnes Prop Bets vs. the Warriors